The health benefits of Turmeric

-Turmeric (Curcuma longa), the main spice in the Indian dish curry, is argued by many to be the most powerful herb on the planet at fighting and potentially reversing disease.
-Turmeric benefits are incredibly vast and very thoroughly researched; currently, there are over 10,000 peer-reviewed articles published proving turmeric benefits, especially one of its renowned healing compounds, curcumin.
-This puts turmeric on top of the list as one of the most frequently mentioned medicinal herbs in all of science.
+Turmeric, is arguably the most powerful herb on the planet at fighting and potentially reversing disease.
+The health benefits are incredibly vast and very thoroughly researched.
+Currently, there are over 10,000 peer-reviewed articles published proving turmeric benefits.
+Especially one of its renowned healing compounds, curcumin.
+This puts turmeric on top of the list as one of the most frequently mentioned medicinal herbs in science.

 What Is Turmeric?

 Turmeric comes from the Curcuma longa plant, which grows in India and other Southeast Asian countries.
-The dried root of the Curcuma longa plant is ground into the distinctive yellow turmeric powder.
+The distinctive yellow turmeric powder comes from the dried root of the Curcuma longa plant.

-There are several chemical compounds found in turmeric, known as curcuminoids.
-The active substance in turmeric is curcumin.
-Curcumin is what makes turmeric a “functional food,” defined by the Mayo Clinic as “foods that have a potentially positive effect on health beyond basic nutrition.”
+Curcuminoids are the chemical compounds found in turmeric.
+Curcumin is the active substance in turmeric is curcumin.
+This is what makes turmeric a “functional food,” that have a potentially positive effect on health beyond basic nutrition.”

 The best part about turmeric?
 Not only is it well-researched, incredibly potent and historically significant, it’s also safe.
-Turmeric has very few known side effects, and the ones that exist are incredibly rare and generally mild.
+Turmeric has very few known side effects.
+The ones that exist are incredibly rare and generally mild.
 Imagine saying that about most medications!

 12 Turmeric Benefits

 For many people, the formation of blood clots is a major concern.
 How do you develop a clot?
 Blood clots form through a process called “platelet aggregation”.
 This is where blood platelets concentrate in one area and eventually clot.
 In both lab and animal studies, the use of curcumin from turmeric greatly reduces instances of platelet aggregation.
 It potentially reduces the risk of a clot forming.

 2. Reduces Depression Symptoms